-The 2022 MotoGP season is already in the thick of the action and we are pleased to present, once again, an updated and comprehensive guide to all the sponsors and partners of the main teams participating in the world’s longest-running motorsport championship.
+The 2022 MotoGP world championship is already in the thick of the action and we are pleased to present, once again, an updated and comprehensive guide to all the sponsors and partners of the main teams participating in the world’s longest-running motorsport championship.

 Why we did it